 Keep in mind that the forecast is based on the existing measurements only.
 Deviations from the forecast, e.g. by unforeseen events, are always possible.
 Therefore, reaching the technical limit may occur earlier in reality than predicted in the worst-case-scenario.
 So never rely on the prediction only, but remedy the situation as soon as possible.

 In this context you are invited to have a look at the guided tour Monitoring Records Limit.
-Guided tours (another part of the Web Assistant infrastructure) provide step-by-step contextual guidance to help you complete your process tasks.
+Guided tours provide step-by-step contextual guidance to help you complete your process tasks.
 This guided tour in the 2 Billion Record Limit is the second one available in the workspace – others will follow (you can find the other guided tour in the SAP EarlyWatch Alert Solution Finder).
 In this guided tour you will identify and improve the forecast when the number of records in a table becomes critical, and respond to it.

-To start the guided tour, activate the Web Assistant help, choose Guided Tours and Monitoring Records Limit in the carousel.
+To start the guided tour, activate the in-app help, choose Guided Tours and Monitoring Records Limit in the carousel.